SillyFreak/typst-scrutinize/examination/src/grading.typ

 /// if your test may contain questions without points, you have to take care of that.
 ///
 /// This function also optionally takes a filter function.
-/// If given, the function will get the metadata _dictionary_ of each question and must return a boolean.
+/// If given, the function will get the metadata of each question and must return a boolean.
 ///
 /// - questions (array): an array of question `metadata` objects
 /// - filter (function): an optional filter function for determining which questions to sum up
 /// -> integer
 #let total-points(questions, filter: none) = {
   if filter != none {
-    questions = questions.filter(q => filter(q.value))
+    questions = questions.filter(filter)
   }
-  questions.map(q => q.value.points).sum()
+  questions.map(q => q.points).sum()
 }

-/// A utility function for generating grades with upper and lower limits.
+/// A utility function for generating grades with upper and lower point limits.
 /// The parameters must alternate between grade names and threshold scores, with grades in ascending order.
 /// these will be combined in dictionaries for each grade with keys `body`, `lower-limit`, and `upper-limit`.
 /// The first (lowest) grade will have a `lower-limit` of `none`;